cimocimocimo/staydrysystems.com/web/app/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = Does your Plugin support Product Refund? =

-Our existing plugin does not track product refund data, however you can buy our <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">paid plugin</a> to get access to product Refund data
+Our existing plugin does not track product refund data, however you can buy our <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">premium plugin</a> to get access to product Refund data

 = Does your plugin supports Multilingual Wordpress site? =